 In April 2016, Charles Oropallo’s mom, Arlene deSousa, was temporarily moved to a nursing home in Tampa, Florida.
 It was supposed to be a short stay while she convalesced in order to return to the Renaissance assisted living a facility she resided at.
 Arlene asked her son Charles if he would mind just temporarily bringing Bonnie, then an 8 year old miniature poodle, to visit with him and his wife, Susan Oropallo, until she could get back to her home.
 Charles and Susan had to think about this, as they had been twenty plus years enjoying total freedom from children and pets!
 But they agreed they’d watch Bonnie long enough for Charles’s mom to return home.

 Bonnie Oropallo travels from Florida to New Hampshire

 To visit with Charles and Susan Oropallo, Bonnie had the opportunity to enjoy the very long ride from Tampa, Florida, all the way north to Peterborough, New Hampshire.
 Charles was not certain how often Bonnie would need to stop along the way.
 To be on the safe side, they stopped about every few exits.
 This made for a very long trip back – and Bonnie loved the trip.

 With her arrival in Peterborough, New Hampshire, Bonnie went from two rooms where she lived in an assisted living facility in Tampa, Florida, with Charles’s mom to more than ten rooms spread out over three floors in Susan and Charles’s home in Peterborough, New Hampshire.

 Susan and Charles were surprised to discover Bonnie actually did not know how to use stairs.
 This presented a problem with there being two full flights of stairs between the three floor home she now had the run of.
 One that Bonnie quickly overcame!

 It was very apparent for many, many months that Bonnie missed Arlene very much.
 But ultimately, Bonnie became part of the Oropallo family.
-We refer to her as Bonnie Oropallo now.
+We referred to her as Bonnie Oropallo by that time.
 And Charles and Susan could not imagine Bonnie not being there with them.